1969 National League Championship Series: Game 3

 For the pivotal Game 3, Atlanta started Pat Jarvis, while New York started rookie Gary Gentry (on his 23rd birthday).
-In what would be his last postseason appearance, Hank Aaron put the Braves up 2–0 in the first inning with a two-run home run, his third of the series, off of Gentry, who only lasted 2 innings.
+In what would be his last postseason appearance, Hank Aaron put the Braves up 2–0 in the first inning with a two-run home run, his third of the series, off Gentry, who only lasted 2 innings.

 Once again, the downfall of the Braves was their inability to stave off the hot Met hitters.
-Tommie Agee homered in the third, and Ken Boswell hit a two-run home run in the fourth to put the Mets on top 3–2 off of starter Pat Jarvis.
+Tommie Agee homered in the third, and Ken Boswell hit a two-run home run in the fourth to put the Mets on top 3–2 off starter Pat Jarvis.

 Orlando Cepeda gave Braves fans a glimmer of hope by hitting a two-run home run off Nolan Ryan in the fifth after a two-out walk to put the Braves back on top, 4–3.
 But, in the bottom of the inning Ryan singled with one out and Wayne Garrett then homered to give the Mets a 5–4 lead, which they would not lose.
 Cleon Jones's double knocked Jarvis out of the game.
-Boswell added an RBI single off of George Stone, and next inning, Jerry Grote hit a leadoff double off of Stone and Agee singled him home off of Cecil Upshaw.
+Boswell added an RBI single off George Stone, and next inning, Jerry Grote hit a leadoff double off Stone and Agee singled him home off Cecil Upshaw.
 Ryan pitched seven innings in relief of Gentry for the win as the Mets advanced to their first World Series.